NeuroTech-Platform/domains-management-tf/README.md

 - `domains.tf`: Contains resources for domain registrations.
 - `records-<domain>.tf`: Each of these files manages the DNS records for a specific domain.
 - `outputs.tf`: Defines outputs that provide information about the DNS records.
+- `backend.tf`: Location of our backend for internal use.
+Other users can adapt this file to their needs or remove it.

 ### Setup